 Who doesn’t dream of a Parisian pied-à-terre to call their own?
-While most of us may not be able to pick up a little place in Paris, here’s one dream of a place we can take inspiration from.
+While most of us may not be able to pick up a little place in Paris (or even go to Paris at this point), here’s one dream of a place we can take inspiration from.

 Whether through serendipity or algorithms, I found a blog post after the trip about the apartment’s gut renovation and remarkable transformation to the space we’d enjoyed.
 And happily, the owner was willing to share her best tips for creating the ultimate little Paris apartment — tips any of us can use wherever we live.